NicolaLancellotti/cherry/README.md

 ```

 ## Unimplemented features
-- Struct constructors and struct access expressions
-can be parsed and type-checked but the lowering
+- Structs are implemented only in LLVMGen (-b=llvm),
-to MLIR or LLVM is not implemented yet.
+in MLIRGen (-b=mlir) they are not implemented yet.